 Within SDtM, a lot of business was received from the corporate network.
-By company speed-dates, pitch sessions, value propositions and lectures, both Fruitmantelzorg and Marble.us received valuable input for my Final Bachelor Project.
+By company speed-dates, pitch sessions, value propositions and lectures, both Fruitmantelzorg and Marble.us received valuable input for my Final Bachelor Project on specific industry areas.
+Connecting this specific depth in the bigger context on the spot was really challenging, but highly productive because of the expertise involved.
 I developed myself in an entrepreneurial way because of the experiences and feedback from SDtM.
 On the Dutch Design Week 2017, Marble.us will be open for public in ‘Het Klokgebouw’.

 Working together with students of ROC ter AA to make an Android application.